Richárd Weisz

-Richárd Weisz (30 April 1879 – 4 December 1945) was a Hungarian heavyweight Greco-Roman wrestler.
+Richárd Weisz (also known as Richárd Vértesi; 30 April 1879 – 4 December 1945) was a Hungarian heavyweight Greco-Roman wrestler.
 He competed at the 1906 Intercalated Games and at the 1908 Summer Olympics and won a gold medal in 1908.

 Weisz was born in Budapest, Hungary, and was Jewish.
 He trained in athletics and rowing before changing to wrestling.
-He won an unofficial national wrestling title in 1899, and then seven consecutive official titles in 1903–1909.
+He won an unofficial national wrestling title in 1899 and seven consecutive official titles in 1903–1909.
 He also competed in weightlifting and won the national heavyweight championships in 1905–1908.
-He was banned by the Hungarian amateur wrestling federation for participating in a professional wrestling bout against Stanislaus Zbyszko, and after that performed in a circus.
+He was banned by the Hungarian amateur wrestling federation for participating in a professional wrestling bout against Stanislaus Zbyszko and then performed in a circus.
 His amateur status was restored before the 1912 Olympics, but he declined to compete due to waning motivation.